Marala Headworks: Geography

 The Chenab River is a 1,086 km long river which originates from Chandra Taal in the Lahul & Spiti District of Himachal Pradesh in India where it is known as the Chenab River after the two tributaries.
 Chandra and Bhaga, join at Tandi in the Lahul & Spiti district and acquires the name Chenab when it enters Jammu and Kashmir, near Kishtwar in India.
 After cutting across the Pir Panjal Range, it enters the Sialkot District in the Pakistan.
-Here the Marala Barrage was built across the river in 1968 with a maximum discharge of 1.1 million ft³/s (31,000 m³/s).
+Here the Marala Barrage was built across the river in 1968 with a maximum discharge of 1.1 million ft^{3}/s (31,000 m^{3}/s).
 Two major water channels originate at the Marala headworks—the Marala-Ravi Link Canal and the Upper Chenab Canal.
 Proposals are under consideration to build Mangla Marala Link Canal to overcome any shortage of water in future.

 Marala Headworks is also a picnic spot, a wildlife sanctuary and an unprotected wetland.